termMed/relationship-id-reconciliation/README.md

 ### Individual relationships matching
 This second stage searches for matches in the remaining relationships.

-To identify if the relationship has been published before, the matching process uses an incremental approach, starting with a strict policy, and relaxing the policy in subsequent runs.
+To identify individual relationships, the matching process uses an incremental approach, starting with a strict policy, and relaxing the policy in subsequent runs.
 If after all the steps the relationship was not identified is considered new and it will be assigned a new id.

 Individual relationships are matched inside groups, tracking them through different groups and ungrouped state changes.